Quantifying repulsiveness of determinantal point processes: Introduction

 \begin{definition} Let $X$ and $Y$ be two stationary point processes with the same intensity $\rho$ and respective pair correlation function $g_X$ and $g_Y$.
 Assuming that both $(1-g_X)$ and $(1-g_Y)$ are integrable, we say that $X$ is globally more repulsive than $Y$ if $\int(1-g_X) \geq \int(1-g_Y)$. \end{definition}

-The quantity $\int(1- g)$ is already considered in the on-line supplementary material of \cite{lavancierpublish} as a measure for repulsiveness.
+The quantity $\int(1- g)$ is already considered in the on-line supplementary material \cite{lavancierextended} of \cite {lavancierpublish} as a measure for repulsiveness.
 It can be justified in several ways.
 First, it is a natural geometrical method to quantify the distance from $g$ to 1 (corresponding to no interaction), where the area between $g$ and $1$ contributes positively to the measure of repulsiveness when $g<1$ and negatively if $g>1$.
-Second, as explained in the on-line supplementary file of \cite{lavancierpublish}, denoting $P$ the law of $X$ and $P_o^!$ its reduced Palm distribution, $\rho\int(1 -g)$ corresponds to the limit, when $r\to\infty$, of the difference between the expected number of points within distance $r$ from the origin under $P$ and under $P_o^!$.
-Recall that $P_o^!$ can be interpreted as the distribution of $X$ conditioned to have a point at the origin.
-In close relation, denoting $K$ and $K_0$ the Ripley's $K$-functions of $X$ and of the homogeneous Poisson process with intensity $\rho$, respectively, $\int(1-g) = \lim_{r\to\infty} (K_0 (r) - K(r))$, see \cite[Definition~4.6]{mollerstatisticalinference}.
-Third, the variance of the number of points of $X$ in a compact set $D$ is $Var(X(D))=\rho |D| - \rho^2 \int_{D^2} (1-g(y-x))dx dy$, see \cite{illian:penttinen:stoyan:stoyan:08}.
-Thus, the intensity $\rho$ being fixed, maximizing $\int(1- g)$ is equivalent to minimize $Var(X(D))/|D|$ when $D\to \R^d$, provided $D$ and $g$ are sufficiently regular to apply the mean value theorem.
-Finally, it is worth mentioning that for any stationary point processes, we have $\int(1- g)\leq 1/\rho$, see \cite[Equation (2.5)]{kuna07}.
+Second, denoting $K$ and $K_0$ the Ripley's $K$-functions of $X$ and of the stationary Poisson process with intensity $\rho$ respectively (see \cite {mollerstatisticalinference}, Definition~4.6), we have $\int(1-g) = \lim_{r\to\infty} (K_0 (r) - K(r))$.
+We also refer to \cite {lavancierextended} for an equivalent interpretation in terms of the reduced Palm distribution.
+Finally, it is worth mentioning that for any stationary point processes, we have $\int(1- g)\leq1/\rho$, see \cite{kuna07}, equation (2.5).

-Additional criteria could be introduced to quantify the global repulsiveness of a point process, relying for instance on $\int(1-g)^p$ for $p>0$, or involving higher moments of the point process through the joint intensities of order $k>2$ (see Definition~\ref{joint intensity}).
-However the theoretical study becomes more challenging in these cases and we do not consider these extensions.
+Additional criteria could be introduced to quantify the global repulsiveness of a point process, relying for instance on $\int(1-g)^p$ for a given $p>0$, or involving higher moments of the point process through the joint intensities of order $k>2$ (see Definition~\ref {jointintensity}).
+However, the theoretical study becomes more challenging in these cases and we do not consider these extensions.